 - a) Minimum Turn Around Time at Origin (column 1) the time needed in minutes to load the train. - b) Days per Week (column 2) the days of the week on which the service is to run.
-The abbreviations to be used are defined in paragraph 1 of Schedule 5. - c) Departure Window (columns 3 and 4) the departure window in which the service leaves at its destination (for example between 1300 hours and 1400 hours). - d) Origin (column 5) the point where the service starts (for example, Hams Hall). - e) Origin Stanox (column 6) the numerical identifier of the point of origin (for example 66219 for Hams Hall), which Network Rail will supply.
+The abbreviations to be used are defined in paragraph 1 of Schedule 5. - c) Departure Window (column 3-4) the departure window in which the service leaves from its destination (for example between 1300 hours and 1400 hours or 1300 hours and 1700 hours). - d) Origin (column 5) the point where the service starts (for example, Hams Hall). - e) Origin Stanox (column 6) the numerical identifier of the point of origin (for example 66219 for Hams Hall), which Network Rail will supply.

-Destination data
+Destination Data

-- a) Destination (column 7) the point where the service ends. - b) Arrival Window (columns 8 and 9) the arrival window in which the service leaves at its destination (for example, between 1800 hours and 1900 hours).
+- a) Destination (column 7) the point where the service ends. - b) Arrival Window (column 8-9) the arrival window in which the service arrives at its destination (for example between 1800 hours and 1900 hours). - c) Destination Stanox (column 10) the numerical identifier of the point of destination, which Network Rail will supply.

-- c) Destination Stanox (column 10) the numerical identifier of the point of destination, which Network Rail will supply. - d) Minimum Turn Around Time at Destination (column 11) usually, the time required, in minutes, for unloading/loading/reloading before the train may be timetabled away from the destination.
+d) Minimum Turn Around Time at Destination (column 11) - usually, the time required, in minutes, for unloading/loading/reloading before the train may be timetabled away from the destination.